jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/05-TransformLoad.md

 ## Description

-- One of Caladan's most immediate needs will be to creata a normalized operational (ODS) as a intermediate data store to combine metric data with policy data.
+- One of Caladan's most immediate needs will be to create a normalized operational (ODS) as a intermediate data store to combine metric data with policy data.
     - The creation of this intermediate dataset is the team's opportunity to give the various downstream consumers a single location from which to load all of the data from all source systems which has been cleaned and normalized.